-Horvat Midras is a short circular trail with beautiful nature and significant archaeological remains, including a pyramid and caves.
-Let’s begin exploring!
+Horvat Midras in Adulam Grove offers a short loop trail with beautiful nature and archaeological remains, including a pyramid and caves.

 Note: Horvat Midras is part of the Adulam Grove Nature Reserve.
 In this grove, you can also find Horvat Etri and Horvat Burgin.
-Moreover, nearby you can visit Beit Guvrin National Park.
+Moreover, nearby you can visit Beit Guvrin.

 Table of Contents